jmau111/hugo-theme-ava/README.md

 ---
 ```

-It's a bit more constraining, but it allows a better organization, as all resources of the page are grouped in the same folder.
+It's a bit more constraining, but it allows a better organization, as all resources of the same page are grouped in the content folder.

 **These few changes should not impact previous installations too much.
 If so, please open an issue.**